always-maap/oFood-Assignment/README.md

 The project is following Clean architecture, Domain-Driven Design, and CQRS principles.
 The aggregation of reviews are handled by a separate worker.
+It's an express.js application which uses Swagger to generate documentation and problem-details to report the errors.

 ## Technologies